ga4gh/va-spec/schema/profiles/def/AssayVariantEffectMeasurementStudyResult.rst

 **Computational Definition**

-A StudyResult that reports measures related to the frequency of an Allele in a cohort
+A StudyResult that reports a variant effect score from a functional assay.

 **Information Model**